Force LTE Only Switch Review — Lock 4G/5G on Samsung Galaxy

 Key Features

-Lock your Samsung to 4G LTE and stop unwanted fallbacks to 3G or 2G networks.
+- 📶 Force LTE Only (4G): Lock your phone to 4G LTE and stop unwanted fallbacks to legacy 3G or 2G networks.

 Who Is This App For?